 - All input gas used in hydrogen production and all electricity used in hydrogen production and CO2 sequestration must be supplied with certificates of origin.

 - All CH4 and other GHG emissions throughout the gas supply chain must be measured and guaranteed in accordance with the 'Methane Emissions Certification Standard' by MiQ, or equivalent [4].
 This includes all emissions in:

 - Production, gathering and boosting

 - Processing and liquefaction

 - Transmission: all pipes and vessels

 - Transport, loading, unloading and storage

+- All renewable electricity must satisfy criteria for 'additionality' and 'temporal correlation' (or '24/7 hourly matching') [6].

 - Low Production Emissions